ibm-cloud-docs/text-to-speech/custom-models.md

 ## Usage notes
 {: #customGuidelines}

-Keep the following in mind when working with the customization interface.
+Consider the following guidelines when working with the customization interface.

 ### Ownership of custom voice models
 {: #customOwner}